 Got paper clutter?
 Yea.
 Me too.
 Only I have come up to an easy system to organize paper clutter and keep it under control.
-Ready to tackle your paper clutter?

 Jenn, from the blog Clean & Scentsible, came out with a book called The Home Decluttering Diet.
-I was lucky to receive my copy, and I cannot tell you how excited I am to start my decluttering my home.
+I was lucky to receive my copy, and I cannot tell you how excited I am to start decluttering my home.
 Just as many weight-loss diets begin with a 30 day detox, so does this “decluttering diet”.
 Each day, for 30 days, you tackle one area of your home for 15 minutes.
 After the 30 day detox, the book takes you through each room of your home so you can really hone in on decluttering every space.

 Guess what we’re decluttering on Day 1?
 Yep.
 Paperwork… Now, I’m not saying that I never have piles of paper sitting on my counters.
 I do.
 But I also have a system to keep those piles from completely taking over my house.